 Another Autism-Friendly Activity for a Weekend in New York

-If you are headed to the New York area, you can take the opportunity to travel about 1.5 hours north to LEGOLAND NY.
+If you are headed to the New York area, you can also take the opportunity to travel about 1.5 hours north to LEGOLAND NY.
 LEGOLAND is a Certified Austim Center providing family fun in an inclusive environment,

 On a previous road trip to New York city, we spent only a few hours walking around and checking out the sites.
 We got back in the car after lunch and drove the 1.5 hours north to LEGOLAND NY where we spent two days in the Hudson Valley (you can read about our experience in LEGOLAND NY).
 If visiting the city for a full weekend seems like too much, consider just a few hours in the city, and then the short ride to LEGOLAND.